WHAT WE OFFER

 The therapeutic approaches and interventions provided at The Swan Centre are evidence-based, and are recommended as first line treatments for eating disorders in the clinical guidelines.

-All of the treatments we provide are evidence-based and are recommended as first line treatments for eating disorders in clinical guidelines, including the Royal Australian and New Zealand College of Psychiatrists Clinical Practice Guidelines.
-The overall aim of all of our treatments is to alleviate the core symptoms of eating disorders by assisting people to make lasting changes to their eating with the eventual goal of achieving a healthy eating pattern, a healthy weight and a healthy attitude to eating, weight and shape.
+The main aim of therapy is to alleviate the core symptoms of eating disorders by assisting people to make lasting changes to their eating with the eventual goal of achieving a functional approach to eating, weight and shape.

 This treatment is suitable for adults and older adolescents with any type of eating disorder, including bulimia nervosa, anorexia nervosa and binge eating disorder.
 It was developed at Oxford University by Professor Christopher Fairburn and his internationally renowned research team.
 CBT-E is based on the understanding that there are factors common across all forms of eating disorders that keep people ‘stuck’ in an unhelpful and distressing eating disorder cycle.
 As the name suggests, in CBT-E we try to help patients to change both unhelpful eating behaviours and the eating disorder mindset.
 This treatment focuses on modifying the core symptoms of eating disorders including the intense preoccupation with control over eating, weight and shape, strict dieting and other unhealthy weight loss behaviours (such as excessive exercising), low weight and the associated ‘starvation syndrome’ and binge eating and purging.